WWE Rumors: Free Agent Could Be Fast Tracked To Main Roster

 As The Inquisitr previously reported, Kross is reportedly being offered main roster money to join the company.
 If that’s the case, the company won’t want him to remain in NXT for too long.
 At the same time, now that NXT is airing on the USA Network, Kross could be a valuable asset to the black and gold brand as it tries to beat All Elite Wrestling Dynamite in the Wednesday night ratings war.

 However, Kross is reportedly being courted by several promotions, and he’s supposedly interested in competing for several of them.
-As reported by Ringside News, he recently shared a video which teased matches against superstars in WWE, NJPW and elsewhere.
+As reported by Ringside News, he recently shared a video that teased matches against superstars in WWE, NJPW, and elsewhere.
 For now, the superstar appears content to keep his options open before committing his long-term future to any promotion.

 .@realKILLERkross JUST POWERBOMBED @TheTayaValkyrie INTO THE CROWD! #IMPACTHomecoming pic.twitter.com/0SHwuL1IpD